Alice M. Batzel

 Falling leaves swirl and dance upon lawns and streets,

-Vivid colors fade away as gray washes over the weary sleeping mountains.
+Vivid colors fade away.
+Gray washes over the weary sleeping mountains.

 Snow peeks out from atop the highest ridges,

 The air is damp, cold, quiet and still,